osiota10/osiota10/README.md

 # Hi there 👋 I'm Osiota Samuel Obrozie

 ### My Name is **Osiota Samuel Obrozie**.
-I am a passionate `software engineer/UX Designer` with interest in developing products that are `usable`, equitable, enjoyable and useful while solving real-world problems.
+I am a passionate `software engineer/UX Designer` with interest in developing products that are usable, equitable, enjoyable and useful while solving real-world problems.

 - 🌱 I’m currently learning **React and React Native**